innovativeinnovation/ubuntu-setup/CONTRIBUTING.md

 The code is licensed under the Apache License 2.0

-(c) ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2018.
+Original work (c) ECOLE POLYTECHNIQUE FEDERALE DE LAUSANNE, Switzerland, VPSI, 2018.
+Modified work (c) William Belle, 2018.

 See the [LICENSE](LICENSE) file for more details.